zekth/website-1/content/build-guides/temperature.md

 - iot
 ---

 Maintaining a stable temperature is a key requirement for a thriving reef tank.
 Most reef tanks maintain a stable temperature within 77 to 80 degree Fahrenheit for optimal coral growth.
 Depending upon the environment where reef tank is located this might require cooling down the tank using a chiller or heating it up with a heater.
 Because environmental temperature varies during day and night at most places, reef tank temperature is often monitored and controlled automatically using a controller.
 Heaters are also most frequently failed equipment in a reef tank, leading to tank crash.
 Temperature controller helps in avoiding such catastrophic situation as well.
+A beginner friendly [guide](https://learn.adafruit.com/reef-pi-guide-3-temperature-controller) is also available on adafruit.com as well.

 In this guide we'll be using reef-pi to build a temperature controller that will monitor the temperature of reef tank and turn on the heater or cooler when the temperature goes above or below a specified range.